 Whether you love interiors, architecture, plant life, or Britpop, there’s a coffee-table book for everyone’s taste.
 They’re also a good option for a last-minute gift (whether for a friend with a new home, or a hard-to-shop-for relative).
-Below, we’ve rounded up 21 of our favourites, all of which you can buy on Amazon.
+We’ve rounded up 24 of our favourites, including some from the Strategist archives, all of which you can buy on Amazon.

 Perfect for the kind of person who likes to spend an afternoon noodling around the Design Museum, this book brings together almost 6,000 trademarked logos (from companies such as Nikon, Fiat, and National Rail) to examine how modern attitudes influenced corporate identity.

 A tribute to the international community of Black photographers, this book uses powerful images from artists like Campbell Addy to Tyler Mitchell (the first Black photographer hired to shoot a cover story for American Vogue).

 Fishing can be an expensive hobby (not to mention the steep learning curve).
 If you have an uncle or teen cousin who yearns to cast a line upon a lake, this book of photography would be a nice place to start.